 Although KQML allows agents to choose their own content language, it is beneficial for all agents within one MAS to exchange most if not all of their messages in a single neutral format.
-One obvious advantage of adopting a common content format is efficiency.
-Instead of many-to-many format conversion, each agent only needs to convert the content of the message between its own internal representation and the common format.
+One obvious advantage of adopting a common message format is efficiency.
+Instead of many-to-many format conversion, each agent only needs to convert messages between its own internal representation and the common format.
 KIF (Knowledge Interchange Format), due to its rich expressive power and simple syntax, is probably the most widely used neutral message format for agent communication.